-The first step is to put the bike up on a rear stand, with an oil drip tray underneath (if possible).
+The first step of the motorcycle oil change is to put the bike up on a rear stand.
+With an oil drip tray underneath, if possible.
 Then, identify the bolts you’ll be working on.
 On the 2017 Kawasaki Ninja 650, you’ll find the oil drain fill and drain bolts pictured in the attached images.
 Don’t loosen anything just yet, though.

 Step 2 – Protect the fairings from hot motor oil splashes